Th0rstenf/Rocksniffer-to-Streamer.bot-extension/Readme.md

 * No guitar
 * Default (always active when scene name didn't give useful information)

 For each of those sections, an enter and leave action is provided.
 Those will automatically be called by the SceneSwitcher action.
 Feel free to fill them with whatever you like.
+In addition to that, actions for entering/leaving a pause, as well as starting or ending a song are provided.

-### Installing
+## Installing

+### Adding it to streamerbot
-* Import the content of import.txt into streamer.bot
+* Import the content of importCode.txt into streamer.bot
 * Modify the global variables inside the *SceneSwitcher* action to match your configuration
 * Check if the code is compiling.
 If it doesn't, a reference is missing.
 References necessary are:
     * mscorlib.dll